Evelyn68961/daily-ledger/README.md

 - **Load sample** button for an instant demo with realistic entries.
 - **Installable.** Add to home screen on iOS or Android for a full-screen app experience with its own icon.
-- **Offline-first.** A service worker caches the app shell on first visit, so the ledger keeps working with no connection — on a plane, in the subway, anywhere.
+- **Works offline.** A service worker caches the app shell and falls back to it when there's no connection, while always fetching the latest version when you're online.

 ## Under the hood